317Lab/shield_code-6.0/README.md

 ### Programming the board
 (For current development, not on final board)

 Very simple.
-Connect your computer to the Due's programming port using micro-USB (it's the one next to the round jack, farther from the reset button).
+Connect your computer to the Due's native USB port using micro-USB (it's the one closer to the reset button).
+Note, we are *not* using the programming port - it doesn't support the project baud rate.
 Then, either:
 1. Click the small right arrow in the bottom left of the window
 OR
 2. Type `pio run --target upload` in terminal.